JamieBort/Portfolio-Website/Revamp2020.md

 		Addressed for now.
 (See the [Modify devsatrtp image in Portfolio Website](https://trello.com/c/865I1iOD/565-modify-devsatrtp-image-in-portfolio-website) Trello card below.)

 		[Will revisit later](https://trello.com/c/0x0av6IA/1130-address-the-css-units-for-the-portfolio-website) when **reviewing css units**.
-	* cards are smooshed - have them stack on top of the other/the next one.
-OR have them all in one row next to each other. ~~But first fix the css selectors (to clean up the css file so it's more manageable to edit.)~~ That part is done.
+	* ~~cards are smooshed - have them stack on top of each other/the next one.
+OR have them all in one row next to each other.~~ ~~But first fix the css selectors (to clean up the css file so it's more manageable to edit.)~~ Done.
 	* Address these together
 		* [Address the css units for the portfolio website](https://trello.com/c/0x0av6IA/1130-address-the-css-units-for-the-portfolio-website) Trello card.
 		* the font size(s) in the cards are too small. (address this after the cards are addressed -they're smooshed)